macoto00/Frontend-Developer-Code-Lessons/JS Topics/Topics/Topic 12 - Fetch and Asynchronous JavaScript/README.md

-# JS Topic 12 - Asynchronous JavaScript
+# JS Topic 12 - Fetch and Asynchronous JavaScript

 What the hell is that Asynchronous?